akaihola/darker/README.rst

 VSCode will always add ``--diff --quiet`` as arguments to Darker, but you can also pass additional arguments in the ``black-formatter.args`` option (e.g. ``["-d", "--isort", "--revision=master..."]``).
-Be sure to *not* enable any linters here or in ``pyproject.toml`` since VSCode won't be able to understand output from them.

 Note that VSCode first copies the file to reformat into a temporary ``<filename>.py.<hash>.tmp`` file, then calls Black (or Darker in this case) on that